frankfan007/DataModellingTools/dmt/vdm_tests/README.md

     - DataTypes.asn Definition of datatypes
     - DataView.aadl File generated from DataTypes.asn through asn2aadlPlus
-    - vdm-tests.aadl Simple AADL architecture to test the VDM B_mapper
+    - vdm-tests.aadl Simple AADL architecture to test the VDM B_mapper, now this file can be generated through the script $asn2aadlVDM$ part of DataModellingTools installation
     - output/tester Directory containing the VDM2C Native Library and testing code